For complete adoption numbers, including figures calculated in accordance with the Asilomar Standard, visit the OHS

-Pets stay up for adoption as long as they remain physically and emotionally healthy.
-For some dogs this can mean living at the shelter for six months or more until the right home is available.
+There is never a time limit on an animal's stay at OHS.
+For some pets, this can mean living at the shelter for six months or more until the right home is available.

-When looking for a new home, dogs generally wait an average of 8 days or less and cats wait an average of 9 days or less (kittens average 1 day while puppies are 3 days).
-OHS has found homes for dogs in less then 4 days and waited over 120 days to find the perfect home for some of our feline guests.
+When looking for a new home, dogs generally wait an average of 8 days or less and cats wait an average of 9 days or less (kittens average 1 day while puppies, 3 days).

 OHS has 296 volunteer foster families who care for newborns, pregnant cats, and recuperating dogs until they are ready to be placed up for adoption.
 In addition, foster families will shelter and care for animals when the kennels are full or if an individual animal needs a break from the stress of staying in the kennels.
 Our foster families directly saved the lives of 1,274 animals in 2013 alone.

 We estimate that about 25 percent of the animals brought to the shelter are purebreds.
 If you are interested in specific breed, check our pet lists to see if one is available.
 OHS also works with purebred dog rescue organizations.
 Many times, these dogs are transferred from OHS to rescue groups who specialize in adoption of a particular breed.
 That way OHS has more room for mix breeds and the purebred gets the attention it needs as well.

 Information on how to adopt a pet is available on the How to Adopt page.

 We are committed to ending pet overpopulation and consider spaying and neutering the number one solution to this tragic problem.
-Many of our pets are already spayed or neutered before coming to OHS.
+Many pets have already been spayed or neutered before coming to OHS.
 Those who have not been are spayed/neutered while they are at the shelter.